fepegar/torchio/README.md

-read, sample and write 3D medical images in deep learning applications written in [PyTorch](https://pytorch.org/), including intensity and spatial transforms for data augmentation.
+read, sample and write 3D medical images in deep learning applications written in [PyTorch](https://pytorch.org/), including intensity and spatial transforms for data augmentation and preprocessing.
 Transforms include typical computer vision operations such as random affine transformations and also domain specific ones such as simulation of intensity artifacts due to
 [MRI magnetic field inhomogeneity](http://mriquestions.com/why-homogeneity.html)